-French and Swiss ski resorts tempt foodies with local dishes like tartiflette and fondue, but they also shoot for the culinary skies with a hearty number of Michelin star establishments.
+French and Swiss ski resorts tempt foodies with local dishes like tartiflette and fondue, but they also shoot for the culinary skies with a hearty number of Michelin Star establishments.

-Here's our pick of Michelin star restaurants in the Alps:
+Here's our pick of Michelin Star restaurants in the Alps:

 The famous gastronomic guide book has given its blessing to an impressive seven restaurants in Courchevel.
 For something unforgettably upscale try the edible art of chef Pierre Gagnier at Les Airelles (two stars).
 Surprising and sumptuous best describe this establishment, accented with jewel-toned silk curtains, Hermès tableware, and Saint Louis chandeliers.
-At the table comes a parade of delights such as malabar-peppered goose liver soup with green lentil gnocchi, carob-rubbed red mullet oven baked on bread, and Indian Jelly (crystallized quince syrup and coconut milk lassi).
+At the table comes a parade of delights such as malabar-peppered goose liver soup with green lentil gnocchi, carob-rubbed red mullet oven baked on bread, and Indian Jelly (crystallised quince syrup and coconut milk lassi).
 Be prepared to spend anywhere from €200 to €600 per person.